 At some point it would certainly be desirable to eliminate the last remaining tiny blobs from our firmware and to move away from TI's compiler that only exists as Windows binaries sans source.
 Right now such transition is seen as a very low priority relative to other project needs, but a preliminary investigation was made in this direction, and the result is Selenite firmware.

 This firmware can be built either with TI's original TMS470 compiler or with gcc and contains no blobs (100% compilation from source), and it uses the reconstructed C version of GPF OSL and OSX glue components.
 This reconstructed C version of OSL and OSX is not production quality, and the transition to gcc introduces further destabilization, thus this experimental firmware is not recommended for practical use.

 Both Magnetite and Selenite firmwares closely follow the architecture of TI's original TCS211 firmware for the Calypso, and support all of the original functionality: voice, SMS, CSD, fax, GPRS and advanced audio features.
 The primary hardware target is our own FCDEV3B, but we also support a few pre-existing Calypso hardware targets to a limited extent.

-Our older Citrine firmware has been retired and is kept around only for history preservation.
+Our older Citrine firmware has been fully retired and is kept around only for history preservation.